-Rapid growth in student population in the Gallatin Valley warranted this second Bozeman high school, which will be built on 57 acres bordered by Durston Road to the north, Flanders Mill Road to the east, West Oak Street, to the south, and North Cottonwood Road to the west.
+Rapid growth in student population in the Gallatin Valley warranted this second high school, which is being built on 57 acres, bordered by Durston Road to the south, Flanders Mill Road to the east, West Oak Street to the north, and North Cottonwood Road to the west.

-The new school was initially estimated to cost between $60 and $80 million, the resulting $125 million bond will allow both construction of this 1500 student, second high school on the west side of town, behind Meadowlark Elementary School, and renovation of Bozeman’s original high school, 1101-1211 West Main Street, near downtown.
+Although the new school was initially estimated to cost between $60 and $80 million, the bond was increased to $125 million, allowing both construction of this 1500 student, second high school on the west side of town, behind Meadowlark Elementary School, and also the renovation of Bozeman’s original high school, located at 1101-1211 West Main Street, near downtown, Bozeman.

 Within the schematic plan for the new school is the recommendation to use green building best practices from Collaborative for High Performance Schools (CHPS), whose goal is to foster well-designed, -operated, and -maintained K-12 educational facilities.

-To pass as a “CHPS-verified” school and receive certification, Bozeman’s new high school, which will be classified as Montana AA, must earn at least 110 out of the 250 available environmental points, which, in the case of this project (configured to receive 125 points), will include:
+To pass as a “CHPS-verified” school and receive certification, the new high school, which will be classified as a Montana “AA” school, must earn at least 110 out of the 250 available environmental points, which, in the case of this project (configured to receive 125 points), will include:

 - Safety aspects